EventSaucePHP/EventSauce/docs/docs/reacting-to-events/projections-and-read-models.md

 ## Why read models are important/useful

-Read models allow you to separate presentational state from the process you're modelling.
+Read models allow you to separate presentational state from the process you're modeling.
 In general this has two effects.
 Your processing side is leaner because it doesn't have to deal with any presentation data or associated presentation logic.
 On the other your read models are free from any constraints your domain model has and can be very optimized.